Public consultation: Responsible state behaviour in cyberspace in the context of international security at the United Nations

 Cumulatively the 2010, 2013 and 2015 GGE outcome reports (A/65/201 [PDF]; A/68/98 [PDF]; and A/70/174 [PDF]) affirm that existing international law – and in particular, the Charter of the United Nations in its entirety – is applicable and essential to maintaining peace and stability and promoting an open, secure, stable, accessible and peaceful ICT environment.
 The reports also articulate voluntary non-binding norms of responsible state behaviour, while recognising the need for confidence building measures (CBMs), and coordinated capacity building.
 Combined, these measures (international law, norms, CBMs and capacity building) provide the basis for a peaceful and stable cyberspace, and are often referred to as a Framework for Responsible State Behaviour in Cyberspace (the Framework).

 Australia reaffirms its commitment to act in accordance with the cumulative GGE reports from 2010, 2013 and 2015.
-Recalling that in 2015 the UNGA called on all UN Member States 'to be guided in their use of information and communications technologies by the [GGE's] 2015 report' (A/RES/70/237 [PDF]), the links on this webpage provide an overview of how Australia observes and implements the four pillars of the Framework.
+Recalling that in 2015 the UNGA called on all UN Member States 'to be guided in their use of information and communications technologies by the [GGE's] 2015 report' (A/RES/70/237 [PDF]), the links on the International security and cyberspace at the UN webpage provide an overview of how Australia observes and implements the four pillars of the Framework.

 A key Australian objective is for the inaugural OEWG and/or the sixth GGE to provide practical guidance on implementation of the agreed norms of responsible state behaviour, backed up by recommendations on better coordinating global cyber capacity building, so that all countries are in a position to observe and implement the Framework.